Panasonic G80 vs GF7

 |16.||Panasonic GF6||-||stereo / mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the G80 has a hotshoe, while the GF7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G80 and the GF7 have been discontinued, but can regularly be found used on eBay.
+Both the G80 and the GF7 have been discontinued, but can regularly be found used on ebay.
 The GF7 was replaced by the Panasonic GX850, while the G80 was followed by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G80 Manual (free pdf) or the online Panasonic GF7 Manual.
+Further information on the features and operation of the G80 and GF7 can be found, respectively, in the Panasonic G80 Manual (free pdf) or the online Panasonic GF7 Manual.

 So what is the bottom line?
 Is the Panasonic G80 better than the Panasonic GF7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-G80: